LeaVerou/lea.verou.me/blog/2024/wcs-vs-frameworks/index.md

 The bottom line is, web components reduce the number of use cases where we need to reach for a framework, but complex large applications will likely still benefit from one.
 **So how about we conclude that frameworks are useful, web components are also useful, stop fighting and go make awesome sh!t using whatever tools we find most productive?**

+_Thanks to Michael Warren, Nolan Lawson, Cory LaViska, Steve Orvell, and others for their feedback on earlier drafts of this post._